ShrewdVan/ME433-Advanced-Mechatronics/README.md

 The Assignment 8 is a project using PIO to send specific signal to control the ws2812 addressable led series, and PWM periphrial to control a servo motor.

+The Assignment 9 is a tiny project related to the dual core cooperation to finish three small tasks: read the adc, turn on and turn off the specific led.

 The content will be implemented as the course processes.